 Salt Lake - Wildlife

 Salt Lake’s habitats shelter more than 200 bird species.
 Look for wild turkeys, along the mowed power lines.
-Wading birds (wood stork, roseate spoonbill, night-herons, bitterns and egrets, waterfowl, rails, pelicans, gulls and terns, alligators, turtles and river otters may be found around numerous lakes, the marshes and the St. Johns River.
+Wading birds (wood storks, roseate spoonbills, night-herons, bitterns and egrets), waterfowl, rails, pelicans, gulls and terns, alligators, turtles and river otters may be found around numerous lakes, marshes and the St. Johns River.
 The secretive black rail and the uncommon reddish egret sometimes occur here.
 Watch for breeders such as black-necked stilt, glossy ibis, osprey, Cooper’s hawk, hairy woodpecker and eastern bluebird.
 Shorebird activity can be high in spring, fall and winter, particularly along brackish Salt Lake and its adjacent salt flats on the northwest side of the WMA.
 Gopher tortoise and Florida scrub-jay may be seen in the eastern, scrubbier portions of the property near South Lake.
 Hikers may use the walk-in entrance off Dairy Road for quicker access to the scrub and a spur trail to an overlook on South Lake.

 Check out other species recorded from Salt Lake WMA, or add observations of your own, by visiting Salt Lake WMA Nature Trackers Project.